You know how it is when there's information lurking somewhere in the back of your brain, and it simply WILL NOT emerge?

 Put the following in a mixing bowl:

-3 large eggs + 1 large egg yolk, white reserve for topping
+- 3 large eggs + 1 large egg yolk, cold from the refrigerator; reserve the white for the topping

 Mix with the flat beater paddle to combine everything thoroughly.